elenalowery/WSL-Workshop/README.md

-# DSX Local Hands-on Labs
+# Developing Analytics and Machine Learning applications in a Collaborative Environment

+## About this lab
+In this lab you will learn how to develop analytics and machine learning applications using different tools in DSX Local: Jupyter, Zeppelin, RStudio, and SPSS Modeler.
+The lab has been divided into several stand-alone parts for those who are interested in a certain develpment tool.
+For example, you can chose to complete just a Jupyter lab, or just an SPSS Modeler lab.

 ## About this repository
-This repository contains several hands-on labs for DSX Local.
+This repository contains several lab subfolders.
 Some labs include just notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.

-## Lab 1: Introduction to analytics and machine learning in DSX
+## Prerequisites
-To run this lab, you will need to load **DSX_Local_Workshop.zip** file from the **DSX Local Projects** folder.
-The zip file  contains DSX Local sample notebooks and data.

-### Setting up projects in DSX Local
+1. To run this lab, you need an instance of DSX Local. **Please note that while most code is the same between DSX Local and DSX Cloud, the notebooks included in this project will work in DSX Local only**
-1. Download [this repository](https://codeload.github.com/elenalowery/DSX_Local_Workshop/zip/master).
-Unzip the repository, but not files in the *DSX Local Projects* folder.
+2. Download and unzip this [this repository](https://codeload.github.com/elenalowery/DSX_Local_Workshop/zip/master).
+Unzip the repository only, not files in subfolders.

+### Setting up lab projects in DSX Local
-2. Rename **DSX_Local_Workshop.zip** to a unique name, for example, add your initials.
-   *Note: Project names in DSX Local cluster must be unique.
+1. Rename **DSX_Local_Workshop.zip** located in **DSX_Local_Projects** folder of the unzipped repository to a unique name, for example, add your initials.    *Note: Project names in DSX Local cluster must be unique.
 When we create a project "from file", the project name is inherited from the file name*
-3. Log in to DSX Local
+2. Log in to DSX Local
-4. Select "Create New Project" and select "From File"
+3. Select "Create New Project" and select "From File"
-5. Browse to the .zip file
+4. Browse to the .zip file
-6. After the project has been imported, follow instructions in the notebooks.
+5. After the project has been imported, follow instructions in the notebooks.
 ![ProjectFromFile](/img/CreateProjectFromFile.JPG?raw=true)

+## Lab 1: SparkML models in Jupyter (Python)
+1. Open the project you just created.
+2. Navigate to **Assets** view and open **TelcoChurn** *Jupyter* notebook
+3. Follow instructions in the notebook

-## Lab 2: SPSS Modeler in DSX
+## Lab 2: Scikit-learn and SparkML models in Jupyter (Python)
+1. Open the project you just created.
+2. Navigate to **Assets** view and open **CreditCardDefault** notebook
-To run this lab, follow instructions in the [SPSS Modeler/Lab Instructions](https://github.com/elenalowery/DSX_Local_Workshop/tree/master/SPSS%20Modeler/Lab%20Instructions) folder.
+3. Follow instructions in the notebook

-## Lab 3: PMML in DSX
+## Lab 3: SparkML models in Jupyter (Python)
+1. Open the project you just created.
+2. Navigate to **Assets** view and open **TelcoChurn** *Zeppelin* notebook
-To run this lab, follow instructions in the [PMML/Lab Instructions](https://github.com/elenalowery/DSX_Local_Workshop/tree/master/PMML/Lab%20Instructions) folder.
+3. Follow instructions in the notebook

+## Lab 4: R models in Jupyter and Shiny
+1. Follow insturctions in the **R and Shiny Lab.pdf** in the **Lab Instructions** folder of the unzipped repository.

+## Lab 5: SPSS Modeler in DSX
+1. Follow insturctions in the **SPSS Modeler in DSX.pdf** document in the **Lab Instructions** folder of the unzipped repository.